 How we deal with your homeowners or condominium association in Middletown

 We require that the renter abide by all community and association rules.
-To assist us in this endeavor, we ask that the property owner leave a copy of your association rules in a kitchen drawer for the renter's reference.
+To assist us in this endeavor, we need the property owner leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to arrange for those passes.
-Most often the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to hand over the old passes before new passes can be issued.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to arrange for those passes.
+Typically the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Occasionally, you'll need to turn in the old passes before new passes can be issued.

 Landlord Reference

-- Before you lease out your rental property in Middletown
+- Before you move a tenant into your rental property in Middletown

 - Collections and evictions